gaac510/bd-jupyter-spark/README.md

   * Change the *pyspark-notebook Dockerfile* to build from `jupyter/scipy-notebook:python-3.8` which had Python version 3.8.13.
-  * Also change the *pyspark-notebook Dockerfile* to use OpenJDK version8.
+  * Also change the *pyspark-notebook Dockerfile* to use OpenJDK version 8.
   * The *all-spark* image was then built using the custom-built *pyspark* image with the above modification.